acerbilab/bads/README.md

 Besides formal citations, you can demonstrate your appreciation for BADS in the following ways:

 - *Star* the BADS repository on GitHub;
-- [Follow me on Twitter](https://twitter.com/AcerbiLuigi) for updates about BADS and other projects I am involved;
+- [Follow me on Twitter](https://twitter.com/AcerbiLuigi) for updates about BADS and other projects I am involved with;
 - Tell me about your model-fitting problem and your experience with BADS (positive or negative) at <luigi.acerbi@nyu.edu>.

 This project is under active development.
 If you find a bug, or anything that needs correction, please let me know.